jellythewobbly/sticky-note/README.md

 3. Your browser should open up.
 Enjoy!

+4. For IE10/Safari, you will need to run a http-server/localhost

 This page contains description and requirements for a Front-End assignment on Vanilla **Javascript**, **HTML5**, **CSS3**.

 ### Duration